top of page

 Ancestry, and MyHeritage.
 Use the card catalog filters of keywords, location, record types, or time filters.

-In this video, I demonstrated how to use the Ancestry Card Catalog to filter to specific military record collections.
+In a previous post, I demonstrated how to use the Ancestry Card Catalog to filter to specific military record collections.

 Some other military-related keywords to search in the card catalogs include: